Lackawanna County, Pennsylvania

 Lackawanna County (/ˌlækəˈwɒnə/; Lèkaohane) is a county in the Commonwealth of Pennsylvania.
-It is located in Northeastern Pennsylvania and had a population of 215,896 as of the 2020 census.
-Its county seat and largest city is Scranton.
+It had a population of 215,615 in 2022.
+Its county seat and most populous city is Scranton.
+The county is part of the Northeast region of the commonwealth.

 The county was created on August 13, 1878, following decades of trying to gain its independence from Luzerne County.
 Lackawanna was Pennsylvania's last county to be created, and the only county to be created after the American Civil War.
 It is named for the Lackawanna River.

 Lackawanna County is the second largest county in the Scranton–Wilkes-Barre–Hazleton, PA Metropolitan statistical area.
 It lies northwest of the Pocono Mountains approximately 40 mi from the New Jersey border in Montague Township, and approximately 25 mi from New York state in Kirkwood.
 The Lehigh River, a 109 mi tributary of the Delaware River, flows through Lackawanna County.

 History

 Lackawanna County is a region that was developed for iron production and anthracite coal mining in the nineteenth century, with its peak of coal production reached in the mid-20th century.
 Scranton, then still part of Luzerne County, became a center of mining and industry.
 It was the site of the Lackawanna Iron and Coal Company, which later began to produce steel using the Bessemer process.
 In 1877 at the time of the Scranton General Strike, the company was managed by William Walker Scranton, whose father had been president until his death in 1872.
 Two of his cousins had been founders of the company and the city.

 The county was created on August 13, 1878, following decades of trying to gain its independence from Luzerne County.
 (The courts were organized in October 1878.)
 It is Pennsylvania's last county to be created, and the only one created after the American Civil War.
 It is named for the Lackawanna River.